tedwards947/es6-react-workshop/README.md

 ### **A Quick Aside on Refs**

 It's often important to have a reference to a DOM element directly.
 While in general you should use React's way of reacting to state to drive changes in your application, there might be times where you simply cannot avoid working with the element itself.
-One example of this is when you need to call functions on the element itself.
+One example of this is when you need to call functions on a DOM element.

 Here's how this works: